 1. Confirm Your Guest List

-The first step is to figure out who is coming for dinner.
-Whether you have 8 or 28 people will affect your menu.
-Maybe you want to do a formal sit down dinner or a casual buffet?
-Confirming the numbers (and any of your guests dietary restrictions) will have an impact.
+The first step is to figure out who’s coming for dinner.
+Whether you have 8 or 28 people will greatly affect your menu.
+Do you want to do a formal sit-down dinner or a casual buffet?
+Confirming the numbers (and if any of your guests have dietary restrictions) will have a big impact.

 2. Plan Your Menu

-Once you know how many people you are hosting, then you can figure out how much food you will need!
-This is also a good time to test out any new recipes you are thinking of incorporating.
-In addition to your turkey, we suggest keeping it to 3 to 5 side dishes – scale the recipes up or down based on your party size (this will keep things simple).
-For more tips on planning your Thanksgiving menu, read HERE.
+Once you know how many people you’re hosting, you can figure out how much food you’ll need.
+This is also a good time to test out any new recipes you’re thinking of incorporating.
+In addition to your turkey, we suggest keeping it to 3 to 5 side dishes—scale the recipes up or down based on the size of your party (this will keep things simpler).
+For more tips on planning your Thanksgiving menu, read here.

 3. Clean Out Your Fridge and Freezer